saifobe/reading-notes/ReadNotes/ReadClass27.md

 - Django Views: Django views are Python functions that take a web request and return a web response.
 They are the bridge between models and templates.

 - Django Templates: Django templates are HTML files that contain placeholders for dynamic data.
 They are rendered by views and displayed in the browser.

+### Things I want to know more about?
+More about Django models and how to use them.